-are many differences between AI tools, including the type of AI
+are many differences between types of AI and AI tools, including the

 used, the application, data requirements, user interface, and

 performance.
 Here are some of the key differences between AI tools:

 of AI: There are different types of AI, such as rule-based

 systems, machine learning, and deep learning, and each type of AI has

 its own strengths and weaknesses.
 Rule-based systems are good for tasks

 that require logical reasoning, while machine learning is useful for

 tasks that involve pattern recognition and prediction.
 Deep learning is